 How to Freeze Cookie Dough and Baked Cookies:

 Freeze cookie dough: Cookie dough and baked cookies normally freeze very well.
 If you are freezing the dough the easiest cookie doughs to freeze are the cookies that are drop cookies or rolled into balls.
 Place them on a baking sheet that will fit in your freezer.
 Freeze cookies and after they’re frozen place them in a freezer bag.

 To bake frozen cookie dough: No need to thaw; bake according to the recipe.

-Freeze baked cookies: Be sure to let them completely cool before freezing.
+Freezing baked cookies: Be sure to let them completely cool before freezing.
 Baked cookies can be frozen for up to 3 months.
 Cookies with icing or cut-outs should be frozen on a cookie sheet in a single layer and then placed in a freezer bag or solid container.
-And you can place a piece of parchment paper in-between the layers to keep the icing from sticking.
+And you can place a piece of parchment paper in between the layers to keep the icing from sticking.